YDS: The Clare Spark Blog

 Bruno Heller (writer for the HBO series Rome as well as The Mentalist) is an educated man.
 He knows about Doppelgängers.
 As a rejector of the supernatural, Heller probably knows that artists who write against the centuries of magical thinking are educating the lower orders in the ways of empiricism, and no less than Herman Melville, fears the volcanic rage within himself that he could be releasing in the proto-revolutionary audience by mocking those who do not rely upon close observation of this world.
 Bruno Heller’s Promethean characters, no less than Melville’s Captain Ahab and other red-flag-flying usurpers of priestly authority, are both the mentalist (does he have a heart?) and Red John.

 [Added 12-15-10.
-I have read Zoe Heller's The Believers, and in an interview she discloses that her father is anti-religion, married a non-Jew, and has or had a half-sister who survived Auschwitz.
-I cannot know what Bruno Heller's beliefs are regarding the Nazi phenomenon.
-Perhaps he is one who sees the seizure of power as the revolt of the masses and an outgrowth of Jacobinism in the West.]
+I have read Zoe Heller’s The Believers, and in an interview she discloses that her father Lukas is anti-religion, married a non-Jew, and has or had a half-sister who survived Auschwitz.
+I cannot know what her brother Bruno Heller’s beliefs are regarding the Nazi phenomenon.
+Perhaps he is one who sees the seizure of power as the revolt of the masses and an outgrowth of Jacobinism in the West.
+From the Wiki description of the family, they all sound like liberals.]